lgbt-foundation/whitepaper/whitepaper.md

 One of the key ingredients to the success of the LGBT Token will be the accumulated experience of the launch partner Hornet, its team members, and the wide range of advisors and service providers recruited by the LGBT Foundation.

-### Sponsorship By Hornet
+### Sponsorship by Hornet Networks

 The LGBT Token initiative has been started and initially been sponsored by Hornet Networks Ltd, a company based in Hong Kong.
-Hornet aims to lead the implementation especially in the early months of the LGBT Foundation and will serve as a first killer app adopting the LGBT Token.
+Hornet aims to lead the implementation especially in the early months of the LGBT Foundation and will serve as the first app adopting the LGBT Token.
 It is, however, the declared goal of Hornet to give the power of the LGBT Token to the community.
-Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader like Hornet, a gay social network, but cannot be governed by it as it includes larger and larger parts of the community.
+Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader such as Hornet, a gay social network, but cannot be governed by it as it includes larger and larger parts of the community.
 To that end, the governance of the LGBT Token is entirely in the hands of the LGBT Foundation.

 ### The LGBT Foundation